1996 United States Senate election in South Dakota

-The 1996 United States Senate election in South Dakota was held on November 4, 1996.
-Incumbent Republican U.S. Senator Larry Pressler ran for re-election to a fourth term, but was narrowly defeated by Democratic nominee Tim Johnson by 8,579 votes.
-Pressler was the only incumbent Senator to lose reelection in the 1996 election cycle, of which this was the only Democratic flip.
-Pressler later ran again unsuccessfully for this seat in 2014 as an Independent.
+The 1996 United States Senate election in South Dakota was held on November 5, 1996.
+Incumbent Republican Senator Larry Pressler lost his bid for a fourth term to Democratic nominee Tim Johnson by 8,579 votes and a 2.64% margin.
+Pressler was the only incumbent U.S. Senator to lose a general election in the 1996 election cycle, of which this was the only Democratic flip.
+He later ran again unsuccessfully for this seat as an Independent in 2014, when Johnson did not seek re-election.